jeremymiller00/ProjectList/README.md

 ## Projects in Development
 ### Author Connect Researcher Search
 Given a definition of a research scope, find a set of associated researchers.
-* A common use case is a journal or conference that wants to solicit submissions.
+Typical use case is a journal or conference that wants to solicit submissions.
 * Will augment the current human-researcher driven to reduce costs, fullfill more customer requests, and hopefully increase the click through rates.
 * Worked with product team to define metrics and goals.
 * Gathered and joined data from mutiple sources to construct training data set.